 Collection account

-When a debt is in collections, it means the original creditor has given up on trying to collect the money directly and has handed the debt over to a third – party collection agency.
-For instance, if your credit card debt is charged off, the credit card company might sell the debt to a collection agency.
-The collection agency will then try to collect the money from you.
+If a debt gets sent to collections, the company you originally owed stops asking you for payment directly.
+They hand the debt off to an outside collection group instead.
+For example, if your credit card debt is charged off, the card company might sell it to a collection agency.
+That agency will then try to get you to pay back the money you owe.

 Charge – off